origin

 the second biggest city in Andhra Pradesh.

-The Madras Presidency of the British India consisted of Tamil, Telugu, Kannada and Malayalam speaking areas.
-However, over the years the Telugu people asserted their identity to have their neglected needs met in their own land and got Andhra University established in 1926 with Sir C R Reddy as the founding Vice Chancellor.
-Subsequently, the Telugu people started agitating for a separate State for themselves during the British era itself.
+Madras Presidency of the British India consisted of Tamil, Telugu, Kannada and Malayalam speaking areas.
+However, over the years the Telugu people felt the need to have their neglected interests met in their own land-Andhra - and got Andhra University established in 1926 with Sir Cattamanchi Ramalinga Reddy (Sir C R Reddy) as the founding Vice Chancellor.
+Subsequently, the Telugu people started agitating for a separate State called Andhra for themselves during the British era itself to preserve their own identity and have their needs adequately met.
 The genesis of the College dates back to this time.

-After considering various proposals for the College site, Fr.
-Pinto, the then Jesuit Vice Provincial of Tamil Nadu, favored setting up the College in Vijayawada and communicated the same to Fr.
+After considering various proposals for the College site, Rev Fr Humbert Pinto, SJ, the then Jesuit Vice Provincial of Tamil Nadu, favored setting up the College in Vijayawada and communicated the same to Fr.
 Devaiah on 2nd January 1953.
-Accordingly, the process for acquiring 100 acres of land in Vijayawada began immediately with the help of Sri.Katragadda Raghu Ramaiah who worked shoulder to shoulder with the Jesuit Pioneers, as the Secretary of the Vijayawada Loyola College Sahaya Sangham.
+Accordingly, the process for acquiring 100 acres of land in Vijayawada began immediately with the help of local leaders, who formed themselves into the Vijayawada Loyola College Sahaya Sangham.

-The building work began in January 1954 under the supervision of the Italian Missionary Architect Brother Giani David.
-The first Academic session of the College began on 22nd July 1954, after two postponements due to heavy monsoon rains, with 394 Intermediate students- 160 in two Maths-Physics-Chemistry sections, 80 in Biology-Physics-Chemistry section and 154 in two History groups; and with 24 Teaching Staff Members including four Jesuits Fathers.
+The building work began in January 1954 under the supervision of the Italian Missionary Architect Brother Giani David, PIME.
+The first Academic session of the College began on 22nd July 1954, after two postponements due to heavy monsoon rains, with 394 in Intermediate students two Maths - Physics - Chemistry sections and 154 in two History groups - with 24 Teaching Staff Members including four Jesuits Fathers.

-Andhra Loyola College was admitted by the Director of Public Instruction, Government of Andhra, for Grant in Aid on 18th November 1955.
+The College was admitted to Grant- in- Aid on 18.11.1955.
 (Gleaned from the first issue of the College Magazine published in March 1956).

 It was first affiliated to Andhra University till December 1976 and to Acharya Nagarjuna University till 2010.
 Thereafter it is affiliated to Krishna University.